 ‘How to interpret a letter?’ –

-4.3 Considering other letters in the Rhodes Papers in addition to those to Currie and Fife is also helpful in teasing out the interpretational and also the moral issues here.
+4.3 A consideration of other letters in the Rhodes Papers in addition to those to Currie and Fife is also helpful in teasing out the interpretational and also the moral issues here.
 ‘Manifold destiny’ was fabricated by shabby and at times very bloody means that can be glimpsed in the presences and absences of letters.

 4.4 The idea of the faux good and the faux true is that, while the behaviours involved may ‘really’ be bad or a lie, they are not openly such but rather ersatz versions of the good and true.
-Another way of expressing this is that Rhodes wrote or said whatever was needed to get the things he wanted, with the letter to Currie of this kind.
-It was not the truth, this would become apparent not that long afterwards, but he just wrote it anyway; and faced with the glittery brazenness, people did not directly and openly remonstrate.
-There are sledgehammer versions on file of what is relatively subtle in the letter to Currie, such as Rhodes telling Sir Henry de Villiers (Chief Justice of the Cape Colony) he would resign as Premier of the Cape in de Villiers’ favour, not doing so, forming a new Ministry while de Villiers stayed in for two days waiting for a call to come, and ignoring de Villiers’ bewildered notes to him (5 May 1893, HdeV to CJR; s228, 2A /65).
+Another way of expressing this is that Rhodes wrote or said whatever was needed to get the things he wanted, with his letter to Currie of this kind.
+It was not the truth, and this would become apparent not that long after the letter was received, but Rhodes just wrote it anyway; and faced with the glittery brazenness involved, people did not directly and openly remonstrate.
+There are sledgehammer versions on file of what is relatively subtle in this letter to Currie, including the notable example of Rhodes telling Sir Henry de Villiers (Chief Justice of the Cape Colony) he would resign as Premier of the Cape in de Villiers’ favour, then not doing so, but forming a new Ministry while de Villiers stayed in for two days waiting for a call to come, and also ignoring de Villiers’ bewildered notes to him (5 May 1893, HdeV to CJR; s228, 2A /65).

 4.7 To confront the ‘heart of darkness’ interpretational issue, then: ‘Inside’ and ‘outside’ of letters involves a complicated relationship, and the representational order of letter-writing is indeed representational.
 Letters by and to Rhodes do not give direct access to, in the above examples, invasions and genocide and other aspects of the heart of darkness (nor indeed to the successful politicking of African statesmen).
 But they do give access to something, which is the representational order itself.

 4.8 Within this particular epistolary heterotopia, by looking across the different organisational structures whose remaining papers form the collection, and by deploying an attentive surface reading, some of the key methods used by Rhodes come to sight.
-They include advancing the faux good and the faux true, aka lying; betraying people, by ratting on promises and in other ways; ignoring or silencing remonstrations, by blanking responses through a variety of means; and squaring or buying people, by foul means and fair; and multiple examples of each can be found in the traces remaining or in traces of such traces.
+They include advancing the faux good and the faux true, aka lying; betraying people, by reneging on promises and in other ways; ignoring or silencing remonstrations, by blanking people are out and ignoring them; and squaring or buying people, by foul means and fair; and multiple examples of each of these can be found in the traces remaining or in traces of such traces.

 4.9 The phrase ‘heart of darkness’ used as a synonym for imperialism and empire is an emotive one, rightly so, albeit with many of its composing practices shabby and faux rather than openly and directly evil in themselves.
 But the heart of darkness is not a thing but a process involving degrees and gradations and kinds of culpability.
 The epistolary practices shown in the to-ing and fro-ing of letters in the Rhodesian epistolary heterotopia commented on above can be connected trace by trace with the continuum of methods deployed in making ‘manifest destiny’.
 The lying to cheat and to gain land and minerals concessions can be connected with many letters, while the claimed Ndebele attacks that unleashed the Pioneer column and associated troop companies feature in traces of epistolary traces, the Gatling guns used are there too along with records of how many of them were used and their purchase price, and the transmutation into an uprising of people defending their country is taken-for-grantedly is inscribed in letter after letter.

 4.10 Social processes and the workings of what the social theorist Norbert Elias terms ‘sociogenesis’ – the slow movements of societies over time – do not stop.
 Concessions, incursions and invasion became, perhaps surprisingly quickly, a form of absolute rule instituted by the Chartered Company in what was called ‘Rhodesia’.
 But is this only to be glimpsed outside the letter?
 Not so.

 4.11 This development is in fact covered, albeit in sanitised form, in a section of the Rhodes Papers banally called ‘Administrators’, concerned with the invasion and conquering of Matabeleland.
-Also in a much less sanitised way, the letters of LMS missionaries working in the area, sent to their London base, detail the ruthless violent qualities of ‘sociogenesis’ here.
+Also in a much less sanitised way the letters of LMS missionaries working in the area, sent to their London base, detail the ruthless violent qualities of how these things unfolded.
 It included battles, almost casual routine killings, fear and panic, burned crops and kraals, widespread starvation of those too old or too young or too leaderless to flee to the hills and swamps, and the rule-bound system of governance rapidly introduced with its iron management of land ownership as a white possession only.